-So what are the side effects of drinking apple cider vinegar?
-And can you drink apple cider vinegar every day?
+What are the side effects of drinking apple cider vinegar, and can you drink it every day?

-For some people, drinking apple cider vinegar can cause negative symptoms like nausea or digestive issues, especially when first starting out.
+For some people, drinking it can cause negative symptoms like nausea or digestive issues, especially when first starting out.
 Be sure to start with a low dose and work your way up gradually to assess your tolerance.

 It may also not be advisable for those taking medications for diabetes, as it can lower blood sugar levels and interfere with your medications.
 If you notice any negative side effects or have any concerns, it’s best to consult with your doctor to determine the best course of treatment for you.

 Finally, keep in mind that the diet plan is unlikely to be effective unless paired with a nutritious, well-rounded diet and healthy lifestyle.
 Although ACV can help amplify results, it shouldn’t be viewed as a quick-fix for weight loss all on its own.